tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Consider an \{RSA, ML-DSA\} hybrid key where the RSA key also appears within a single-algorithm certificate.
 In this case, an attacker could perform a "stripping attack" where they take some piece of data signed with the \{RSA, ML-DSA\} key, remove the ML-DSA signature and present the data as if it was intended for the RSA only certificate.
 This leads to a set of security definitions called "non-separability properties", which refers to how well the signature scheme resists various complexities of downgrade / stripping attacks {{?I-D.draft-ietf-pquip-hybrid-signature-spectrums}}.
 Therefore, it is recommended that implementers either reuse the entire hybrid key as a whole, or perform fresh key generation of all component keys per usage, and must not take an existing key and reuse it as a component of a hybrid.

-###Jurisdictional Fragmentation

-Another potential application of hybrids bears mentioning, even though it is not directly PQC-related.
-That is using hybrids to navigate inter-jurisdictional cryptographic connections.
-Traditional cryptography is already fragmented by jurisdiction: consider that while most jurisdictions support Elliptic Curve Diffie-Hellman, those in the United States will prefer the NIST curves while those in Germany will prefer the Brainpool curves.
-China, Russia, and other jurisdictions have their own national cryptography standards.
-This situation of fragmented global cryptography standards is unlikely to improve with PQC.
-If "and" mode hybrids become standardized for the reasons mentioned above, then one could imagine leveraging them to create "ciphersuites" in which a single cryptographic operation simultaneously satisfies the cryptographic requirements of both endpoints.

 ### Future Directions and Ongoing Research
 Many aspects of hybrid cryptography are still under investigation.
 LAMPS WG at IETF is actively exploring the security properties of these combinations, and future standards will reflect the evolving consensus on these issues.